fmariv/ambulate-master-thesis/README.md

 ----

-Writen and developed for and in collaboration with the Research Group on Mobility, Transportation and Territory (GEMOTT) of the Autonomous University of Barcelona, Barcelona, Spain.
+Written and developed for and in collaboration with the Research Group on Mobility, Transportation and Territory (GEMOTT) of the Autonomous University of Barcelona, Barcelona, Spain.